“When a mother says she’s tired, that’s all she meant!

 When a mother says she wanted some time alone, just her, that’s all she meant!

-She didn’t say she’s sorry to be a mother, and motherhood was a mistake in her life.
+She didn’t say she was sorry to be a mother, and motherhood was a mistake in her life.

 When a mother says she needs help to get things done, that’s exactly what she meant!